duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 #### Computational substrate available {#computation}

-The Duckietown platform uses the ROS middleware, so it is easy to run the computation off-board.
-For example, during the development, students usually edit code and run it directly on their laptops.

-For the competition we will the "purist" computational substrate option: the only computation available is the Raspberry PI 3 processor on board.
+For the competition we will two options for computational power.

+1. The first option is the "purist" computational substrate option: the only computation available is the Raspberry PI 3 processor on board.

+2. The second option is the "non-purist" option, where additionally a Movidius computation stick may be used to run more computation intensive algorithms.
 The baseline solutions we provide using conventional methods run in real time using the Raspberry PI processor only.

 ## Performance metrics {#performance_metrics}